datawire/ambassador-docs/docs/argo/latest/reference/ambassador-cloud-rollouts.md

 </Alert>
 9. Finally, it's time to re-enable the Application's auto-sync or refresh your application.
 Argo CD will detect that the `Application` is out of sync and will update the manifests in the cluster to match the ones in the repository.
-Argo Rollouts will proceed to the progressive delivery of the `Rollout` object and its progress will be reported in Ambassador Cloud.
+Argo Rollouts will proceed to the progressive delivery of the `Rollout` object and its progress is reported in Ambassador Cloud.

 ## Configuration